triquenguyen/triquenguyen/README.md

 ### Hi there 👋, welcome on board!
 I'm Trique Nguyen, a thriving Software Engineering Undergraduate student at San Jose State University
 ### 🔭 I’m currently working on
-- Forward: a startup project collaborate with other Graduate and Senior students (Finalist at Silicon Valley Innovation Challenge 2023 and SpartUp Incubator Program Member)
+- Forward: a startup project (Finalist at SVIC 2023 and SpartUp Incubator Program Member) collaborate with other Graduate and Senior students
 - Clark (F.K.A.
 Core-v4): the official website of Software and Computer Engineering Society- SJSU (SCE)
 - Leetcode Discord Bot: a club project at SCE
 - Personal Portfolio (Soon)